mykefon/cheatsheets-/AWS_cli.md

 ## Note:

-This is not an exhaustive list, and there are many other AWS CLI commands and options available.
-However, these are some of the most commonly used commands that should be sufficient for most basic AWS workflows.
+These are some of the most commonly used commands that should be sufficient for most basic AWS workflows.You can find more information and options for each command in the AWS CLI documentation: https://awscli.amazonaws.com/v2/documentation/api/latest/index.html